Kuuuube/food/page_src/recipes/bread/streptikios_artos_(ancient_greek)/index.md

 2. Knead until soft and flexible.

-3. Let the dough rise overnight.
+3. Let the dough rise overnight or until at least doubled.

+    If using poolish, this can go much quicker than sourdough.
+You may only need about 4 hours.

 4. Split the dough into two equal sized pieces.